anthonybmasters/rstudio-2022/Mortality/README.md

 ## Purpose
-The purpose of this folder to host code relating to mortality, whether from Covid-19 or other causes.
+The purpose of this folder is to host code relating to mortality, whether from Covid-19 or other causes.
 The first project looks at Covid-19 surveillance deaths in England, by date of death and reporting.

 ## Data sources